 - Create viral content: Want to be known for something?
 Viral content is a great way to improve your visibility and add to your reputation.
 Just be careful, as viral content typically takes on a life of its own.

-- Communicate during a crisis: Whether your website has gone down or you’ve ended up on the news, social media can be a powerful tool for retaining a positive reputation.
+- Communicate during a crisis: Whether your website has gone down or you’ve ended up on the news, social media can be a powerful crisis management tool for retaining a positive reputation.
 Reach out to customers and let them know what’s going on.
-It’s always best to communicate openly rather than hide behind a crisis.
+It’s always best to communicate openly rather than hide during a disaster.

 - Take connections offline: Your reputation doesn’t just exist online, and neither should your networking.
 But the online world can help you offline, and vice versa.
 Use social media to learn about important events, news, and networking opportunities in your industry and take your networking offline — but remember to take photos, make connections, and share updates that help you to build your reputation online as well.